Becoming a surrogate mother is a one-of-a-kind journey with Circle Surrogacy because of our requirements, thorough process and wonderful benefits.

 • Must not use illegal drugs, smoke cigarettes, or abuse alcohol.

 You'll have an interview with a social worker from Circle.
 The call will last approximately 2-2 ½ hours.
-During the social work screening, the social worker will conduct an in-depth interview with you, examining your motivation to become a surrogate, your support system, your pregnancy history, your family, your interpersonal relationships, your interests and your life experiences.
+During the social work screening, the social worker will conduct an in-depth interview and psychological evaluation with you, examining your motivation to become a surrogate, your support system, your pregnancy and birth history, your family, your interpersonal relationships, your interests and your life experiences.
 Once you've been accepted into our program, you'll be connected to a member of our matching team, who will work to identify the appropriate intended parents match option for you.
 We match surrogates with intended parents primarily based on legal and personality fit.

 When it's time to pick a match, you'll be asked to exchange profiles with your intended parent(s) and have a Skype call with them.
 To do this, we use a two-step approach to ensure both parties have an opportunity to ask questions and to confirm that the match option is a good fit.
 If you feel comfortable after meeting with your potential intended parent(s), you'll move into the legal contracts while making arrangements to attend your medical screening.
-Your medical screening will take place at the IVF clinic of your intended parents' choice.
-This is usually an overnight trip and a chance for you to see and connect with your intended parents.
+Your medical screening will take place at the fertility clinic of your intended parents' choice.
+This is usually an overnight trip and a chance for you to see and connect with your intended parents or parent.
 And before you know it, you'll be a surrogate mother with Circle Surrogacy, making intended parents' dreams come true.

 Surrogacy is a method of assisted reproduction that helps intended parents start families when they otherwise couldn't.
 Coming from different backgrounds, intended parents pursue surrogacy for several reasons, yet they all have the same dream: to one day have their own family.Learn More About Surrogacy